-Hayfever is an allergy that affects as many as 25 % per cent of the Uk population.
+Hayfever is an allergy that affects as many as 25 % per cent of the UK population.
 Common hayfever symptoms may include itchy streaming eyes, blocked nose, redness and sneezing.
-Hayfever symptoms can worsen and may lead to coughing, asthma, wheezing and eventually stress, lack of sleep and fatigue.
-Hayfever is thought to be an overreaction of the bodies immune system to pollen or spores from grass, weeds or trees.
-The inhaled pollen aggravates the sensitive nasal linings and sets off a cascade of uncomfortable inflammatory responses.
+Hayfever symptoms can worsen, leading to coughing, asthma, wheezing, stress, lack of sleep, and fatigue.
+Hayfever is thought to be an overreaction of the body’s immune system to pollen or spores from grass, weeds or trees.
+The inhaled pollen aggravates the sensitive nasal linings and creates uncomfortable inflammatory responses.
 Our immune system mistakenly believes the inhaled pollen spores are viruses or bacteria attacking the body.
-In response, the immune system produces histamine producing mast cells and other inflammatory chemicals to fight the “invaders”.
-Histamine responses can be dramatic and initiate Hay fever, allergies and severe inflammation.
-Different histamine responses can be provoked by food and pet hair allergies, generating skin conditions like eczema.
-Interestingly histamine also works with our immune system protecting us against bacteria and parasites.
+In response, the immune system produces histamine-producing mast cells and other inflammatory chemicals to fight the “invaders”.
+Histamine responses can be dramatic and initiate Hay fever, allergies, and severe inflammation.
+Food and pet hair allergies can provoke different histamine responses, generating skin conditions like eczema.
+Interestingly, histamine also works with our immune system, protecting us against bacteria and parasites.

-Typically tree pollen arrives first around March, followed by grass pollen in June.
+Typically, tree pollen arrives first around March, followed by grass pollen in June.
 However, seasonal peaks depend on how wet, dry, warm or cold it has been.
-Treating Hayfever with Acupuncture brings relief from hayfever by stimulating nerves located around the face, muscles and surrounding tissues.
+Treating hayfever with acupuncture brings relief by stimulating nerves located around the face, muscles, and surrounding tissues.
 The treatment focuses on specific Acupuncture points around the body to reduce the histamine immune response and the inflammation that often follows.
-As the Acupuncture points are stimulated, the body releases endorphins and other anti-inflammatory neurochemical messengers around the body.
+As the Acupuncture points are stimulated, the body releases endorphins and other anti-inflammatory neurochemical messengers.
 Acupuncture treatment teaches the immune system not to overreact to pollen, certain foods and pet hair.
 It has been found to boost the immune system if natural defence mechanisms are inefficient.
-Acupuncture effectively treats hayfever and allergies and without any lasting side effects.
+Acupuncture effectively treats hay fever and allergies without any lasting side effects.
 Hayfever often responds quickly and positively to Acupuncture; only one or two treatments are usually needed.
-Occasionally depending on age and type of sensitivity levels to pollen, you may need an occasional top-up.
+Depending on age and type of sensitivity levels to pollen, you may need an occasional top-up.

 Acupuncture Hayfever